Kerysfel/ITMO-ANLP/README.md

 ## Description
-This repository hosts an advanced Retrieval-Augmented Generation (RAG) system, primarily focused on Excel cheat sheets and shortcuts.
+This repository hosts an advanced Retrieval-Augmented Generation (RAG) system.
 It combines a robust vector-based retrieval mechanism with a large language model, enabling **accurate** and **context-aware** answers to user queries.

 It supports a variety of file formats, notably PDFs (including potential